ripytide/Timetable-Calculator/README.md

 # Timetable-Calculator
-A website that calculates the number of lessons you have left
+A simple one-file website that calculates the number of lessons you have left given a timetable and term dates.